If you are using a free investing app like Webull, it is natural to wonder what would happen to your assets if the service were to go out of business.

 In a nutshell, Webull does not mix its assets with yours or those of other customers.

 Furthermore, if there is a case of insolvency, the assets that are held by a custodian are in no way accessible to a creditor.

 Federal regulations and the SEC dictate that the separation of these assets requires annual reporting and strict compliance.

 Short answer, no.

-FDIC insurance is probably something you are at least a little familiar with if you have a personal bank account.
+FDIC insurance is probably something you are familiar with if you have a personal bank account.

-FDIC stands for Federal Depository Insurance Corporation and is responsible for protecting any deposits that are with a federally registered bank.
+FDIC stands for Federal Depository Insurance Corporation.
+This entity is responsible for protecting any deposits that are with a federally registered bank.

 Does Webull offer SIPC insurance?